Growth of hexagonal BN crystals by traveling-solvent floating zone: Introduction

 Many of the aforementioned advances and discoveries were enabled by progress in the synthesis of high-quality, crystalline h-BN.
 Production of such samples as thin-films remains an ongoing effort and a number of techniques have been explored, particularly chemical vapor deposition \cite{dahal2011,ma2022,wang2024,chen2020,fukamachi2023,moret2021} and molecular beam epitaxy \cite{page2019,tsai2009,vuong2017,cheng2018,laleyan2018}.
 While work in this area is essential since there is potential to create wafer-scale single crystals which can be integrated into existing industrial practices, these methods typically lead to samples with relatively poor crystallinity, a high density of structural defects, and significant lattice strain due to mismatch with the substrate.
 This disorder is reflected in, for example, the linewidths of Raman peaks and in the lack of phonon-assisted free exciton signals in the photoluminescence spectrum.
 Furthermore, though progress has been made \cite{alemoush2024}, the thickness of the films is limited.

-Accordingly, the primary source of high-quality h-BN single crystals for the most demanding experiments has principally been the crucible-based flux (CBF) method developed by Taniguchi and Watanabe \cite{taniguchi2007}, which utilizes a Ba$_{3}$BN$_{2}$ flux in Mo crucibles at high temperature and GPa-scale pressures.
-However, subsequent work has demonstrated that single-crystal h-BN samples of comparable quality and size can be made with various transition metal based fluxes (typical alloys are Fe-Cr or Ni-Cr) \cite{kubota2008,liu2017,liu2018,zhang2019,li2020b,li2020a,li2021}.
+Accordingly, the primary source of high-quality h-BN single crystals for the most demanding experiments has principally been the crucible-based flux (CBF) method developed by Taniguchi and Watanabe \cite{taniguchi2007}, which utilizes a Ba$_{3}$BN$_{2}$ flux in Mo crucibles at high temperature and GPa-scale pressures (commonly referred to as the high-pressure, high-temperature, or HPHT, technique).
+However, subsequent work has demonstrated that single-crystal h-BN samples of comparable quality and size can be made with various transition metal based fluxes such Fe-Cr or Ni-Cr alloys \cite{kubota2008,liu2017,liu2018,zhang2019,li2020b,li2020a,li2021} (referred to as the atmospheric-pressure, high temperature, or APHT, technique).
 These crystals have been utilized successfully in, among others, a number of interesting photonics experiments \cite{li2018,giles2018}.
 Despite these accomplishments, it is clear that further improvements are needed to enable the most ambitious technological proposals, particularly in 2D materials-based heterostructures and quantum information science related arenas.
 For example, charged impurities in h-BN likely represent the limiting source of disorder in graphene/h-BN heterostructures and are detrimental to any attempts at manipulation of charged quasiparticles for quantum information science applications \cite{kitaev2006,kitaev2003,rhodes2019}.